Sivapriya-108/Sivapriya-JuMP/README.md

 ## Project Overview

-This project builds a Machine Learning model to predict the severity of forest fires based on environmental factors like temperature, humidity, wind, and rainfall.
+All of us worked on individual datasets, and therefore all our contributions are mutually exclusive.This project builds a Machine Learning model to predict the severity of forest fires based on environmental factors like temperature, humidity, wind, and rainfall.
 It utilizes the **Forest Fires Dataset** from the **UCI Machine Learning Repository** and applies feature engineering, **XGBoost** regression, and hyperparameter tuning to achieve an optimized prediction model.

 Additionally, a **Streamlit** app is developed to allow users to interact with the model and predict the potential burned area based on custom input values.